What great followers know NOT to do 🙅♀️

 I see this a lot in social dancing.

-If the Leader is just dancing basics or "simple" moves the Follower will "suggest" moves for the leader, sounds like or "Look, you can turn me here".
+If the Leader is just dancing basics or "simple" moves the Follower will "suggest" moves for the leader, sounds like "Look, you can turn me here".

-Anytime, you tell the Leader what to do - you are in essence saying:
+Anytime you tell the Leader what to do - you are in essence saying:

-"What you're doing now isn't enjoyable enough for me"
+What you're doing isn't enjoyable enough for me

 ⬇️